bandilem-git/FTP-POC/README.md

 ### CURRENT FEATURES
-- Uploading Files: up + follow instructions
+- Upload files using up command
-- Downloading Files: down + follow instructions
+- Download files using down command
-- Concurrent Uploading and Downloading
+- Concurrent uploads and downloads
-- Dual Channel usage
+- Dual-channel architecture
+- Multi-threaded connection handling
+- Logging system for debugging and monitoring

-### FUTURE FEATURES
+### NOTE
+This project is intended for educational purposes and focuses on networking fundamentals, multi-threading, file I/O operations, and protocol design.

+## License

+This project is for educational use only.